SKIP TO CONTENT

 Hotel Washington In Popular Culture

 The hotel was seen in the films Contact and The Firm.
-Its roof terrace figured in the movies The Godfather Part II and No Way Out.
+Its roof terrace was featured in the movies The Godfather Part II and No Way Out.
 Frank Murphy and John Nance Garner lived there.
 The entrance of the hotel was shown in the film Silkwood.
 VUE Rooftop, formerly known as POV, is also the location of Diana and Barbara's lunch in the Wonder Woman sequel WW84.

 a black and white photo of a street with cars and buildings